Jesus movement: Belmont Avenue Church of Christ

-Don Finto became involved with the Belmont Avenue Church of Christ (now simply Belmont Church), an ailing old inner city church in Nashville, Tennessee, YUS on Music Row between the public housing and several universities: Peabody, Vanderbilt and Belmont College etc. By the summer of 1971, the membership roll had dropped to about 75 elderly members.
+Don Finto became involved with the Belmont Avenue Church of Christ (now simply Belmont Church), an ailing old inner city church in Nashville, Tennessee, YUS on Music Row between the public housing and several universities: Peabody, Vanderbilt and Belmont College.
+By the summer of 1971, the membership roll had dropped to about 75 elderly members.
 The church had mainstream roots in the a cappella Churches of Christ, but was transformed and firmly placed in the Jesus movement by an influx of countercultural Christians.
 Seating ran out, with people sitting on the windowsills or on the stage.
 It was not rare to find them walking the worst parts of Lower Broadway witnessing to prostitutes and addicts.
 The concerts that were held at the Koinonia Coffee House on weekends helped east coast Christian music to grow in popularity.
 The house band was called Dogwood, and various musicians regularly appeared on stage, such as Dogwood, Amy Grant, Brown Bannister, Chris Christian, Don Francisco, Fireworks, and Annie and Steve Chapman.